Rick Westhead: OSIC urges Hockey Canada to push ban on fighting in OHL, WHL | TSN

 Sport Canada has the ability to withhold funding from organizations if it determines they have not done enough to make their sport safer for participants.
 During 2023-24, Hockey Canada received $5.5 million in funding from the federal government via Sport Canada.

-The OSIC report was written by mediator Sarah Daitch, a former member of Canada’s national cross country ski team, and six other researchers who heard from more than 1,800 hockey players, parents, coaches, and officials who participated in surveys, one-on-one interviews, and a workshop.
+The OSIC reporting was led by mediator Kyra Hudson and six other researchers who heard from more than 1,800 hockey players, parents, coaches, and officials who participated in surveys, one-on-one interviews, and a workshop.

 Interview subjects included 45 hockey league administrators, board members, volunteers, former players and officials, as well as representatives from the International Ice Hockey Federation and the Canadian Hockey League.